joshburgess/redux-most/README.md

 ### `createEpicMiddleware (rootEpic)`

-`createEpicMiddleware(rootEpic)` is used to create an instance of the actual `redux-most` middleware.
+`createEpicMiddleware` is used to create an instance of the actual `redux-most` middleware.
 You provide a single root `Epic`.

 __Arguments__